 We are CLOSED each weekday from 12 pm - 2 pm.

 For your convenience, we recommend not touring during early morning or late afternoon when there is a higher volume of pets checking in and out.
 However, if that is the only time that is convenient for you to take a tour, please feel free to come on by!
-Dogs and children are not allowed in the kennel area for tours.
+Dogs and children under 10 are not allowed in the kennel area for tours.

 I worry about my dog or cat.
 Will you send updates on my pet?: Of course!
 Being pet owners ourselves, we understand the worry that can happen when leaving your fur baby.
 You can contact us anytime, as many times as you wish, to check on them.
 We post Daycare pictures often and will be happy to send you pictures of your boarding dog or cat to show you how they are doing.
 And unlike many dog boarding facilities, we do this free of charge!
 We want you to have peace-of-mind while you are away from your pet.

 What age can my puppy participate in Daycare?: As soon as your puppy receives their vaccinations (usually around 4 months old), they can join Daycare.